Eyebrow hairs are always shorter than hairs on your head because of ________.

 a. lactose molecules bind to the lac repressor.

-b. the lac repressor binds to the operator of the lac operon.
+A lac repressor turns OFF the expression of the lac genes by

 In E, coli, the lac operon controls the